Another Round (podcast)

 Another Round is a culture podcast co-hosted by Tracy Clayton and Heben Nigatu.
-Debuting on BuzzFeed on March 24, 2015, Another Round featured interviews with guests such as writer and MacArthur Genius Ta-Nehisi Coates and U.S. Presidential candidate Hillary Clinton, as well as segments on topics ranging from race, gender to pop culture.
-The podcast has been on hiatus since late 2017 when BuzzFeed ceased production.
+Debuting on BuzzFeed on March 24, 2015, Another Round featured interviews with guests such as writer and MacArthur Genius Ta-Nehisi Coates and U.S. presidential candidate Hillary Clinton, as well as segments on topics ranging from race, gender to pop culture.
+BuzzFeed ceased production of the podcast in 2017.

 About

 The premise of the podcast was that the two hosts, Clayton and Nigatu, talk to each other and guests while both having fun and tackling serious topics, like mental health, feminism and racism.
 In their debut episode, they described the podcast: "Another Round is basically happy hour with friends you haven't met yet.
 Grab a drink and yell along."
 The hosts always had drinks throughout the taping and it was a central theme of the show, helping give it a casual vibe.
 At the same time, the show had multiple prepared segments, topics, and interviews with many notable guests.
 It mixed corny jokes with journalism, heavily researching guests and often asking difficult questions.
 The hosts described their approach and reason for creating the podcast, "We believe in the power of listening, of bearing witness and sharing each other's stories."